omines/directadmin/README.md

 ## Dependencies

 The library uses [Guzzle 6](https://github.com/guzzle/guzzle) as its HTTP communication layer.
-Minimum PHP version supported is 5.5.0, as older versions are also End of Life.
+PHP versions supported are 5.5, 5.6, 7.0 and hhvm.

-## Usage
+## Basic usage

 To set up the connection use one of the base functions: